 The school has taken all reasonable steps to ensure that the school network is safe and secure.
-Staff should be aware that email communications through the school network, WiFi and staff email addresses are monitored.
+Staff should be aware that email communications through the school network and WiFi are monitored.

-Staff must immediately report to Bursar the receipt of any communication that makes them feel uncomfortable, is offensive, discriminatory, threatening or bullying in nature and must not respond to any such communication.
-Staff must remain alert to the risk of fraudulent emails and should report emails they suspect to be fraudulent to Bursar.
+Staff must immediately report to the Bursar the receipt of any communication that makes them feel uncomfortable, is offensive, discriminatory, threatening or bullying in nature and must not respond to any such communication.
+To ensure against fraud or virus infection, staff must remain alert to the risk of suspicious emails and should report any such emails to the Bursar immediately.
+Staff should not click on any links or open any email attachments if in doubt.